- Login Instructions

 - Wireless Cards & Drivers

-The University of Minnesota (University) wireless network is the centrally managed Office of Information Technology (OIT) service that provides campus affiliates and guests with wireless Internet access as they roam the Twin Cities and Rochester campuses or visit University Extension Services and Research Outreach Center sites.This service offering is part of our Data Network Services.
+The University of Minnesota (University) Wi-Fi network is the centrally managed Office of Information Technology (OIT) service that provides campus affiliates and guests with Wi-Fi Internet access as they roam the Twin Cities and Rochester campuses or visit University Extension Services and Research Outreach Center sites.This service offering is part of our Data Network Services.

-Radio frequency (RF) around campus is random due to the University's size and initial wireless deployments.
-Physical impediments such as thick walls, metal structures and trees all interfere with RF propagation.
-Please visit the OIT wireless map to see where coverage is located.
-OIT is committed to improving wireless networking on campus by enhancing coverage.
-However, in some cases it may be more feasible to use wired etherjack service instead of wireless.
+Wi-Fi performance can vary widely due to physical impediments.
+Things such as thick walls, metal structures and trees all interfere with Wi-Fi.
+Please visit the OIT Wi-Fi map to see where coverage is located.
+OIT is committed to improving Wi-Fi networking on campus by enhancing coverage.
+However, in some cases it may be more feasible to use wired etherjack service instead of Wi-Fi.

 If you have any questions about this process, contact 1-HELP: www.oit.umn.edu/help-support